AnyStatus/anystatus.github.io/_posts/2020-08-24-anystatus-3-preview-1.md

 ##### Better Context Menu

 The new widgets context-menu experience has been significantly improved by a new run-time "AI" that renders only the features and options that are explicitly supported by the selected widget on the dashboard.
-As a result, for example, the user will not be able to remove dynamically added child widgets, such as Jenkins Jobs under Jenkins View.
+As a result, the context menu will have only relevant options.
+For example, users will not be able to remove dynamically added child-widgets, such as Jenkins Jobs under Jenkins View.

 ##### Separated Configuration Files